agjell/sol-tutorials/setting-up-a-solana-devnet-validator.md

 sudo apt update && sudo apt upgrade --assume-yes
 ```

-Solana does not require root privileges, and It’s considered poor practice to run Solana as “root".
+Solana does not require root privileges, and It is considered poor practice to run Solana as “root".
 It’s also considered good to practice the principle of least privilege.
 This basically means that no user, process or application should ever have higher privileges than they need to fulfill their intended purpose.
 I therefore create a new user, “sol", which will be running the validator service as a regular user:
 ```bash
 sudo adduser sol
 ```